 The University's instructional, research, and extension programs still are rooted in these principles.
 The Virginia statutes which created and control the institution heavily reflect the land-grant orientation.
 Subsequent federal legislation, including the Hatch Act of 1877 which established the agricultural experiment stations, and the Smith-Lever Act of 1914 which created the Federal Extension Service, further emphasized the multiple purpose of the University.
 The multiple-mission, multiple-agency structure of the University introduces some complexity into its internal organization, and into its relationships with the executive and legislative branches of both the state and federal governments.
-Each to some degree exercises budgetary and administrative control of various programs and activities of the University.
+Each to some degree exercises budgetary and administrative control of various programs and activities of the institution which must be accommodated in the basic policies and programs of the University.
 These regulations and their interpretations provide a part of the reality in which the University functions as it seeks to fulfill the purposes for which it exists.